Marcel Robillard reports

 About Puma Exploration

-Puma Exploration is a Canadian-based mineral exploration company with precious metal and base metal projects in early to advanced stages located in the famous Bathurst mining camp (BMC) in New Brunswick, Canada.
-Great efforts will be made by the company in the coming years to deploy its DEAR (development, exploration, acquisition and royalties) strategy in order to generate maximum value for shareholders with low share dilution.
+Puma Exploration is a Canadian-based mineral exploration company with precious metal projects located near the famous Bathurst mining camp (BMC) in New Brunswick, Canada.
+The company is committed to its DEAR (development, exploration, acquisition and royalties) strategy to generate maximum value for shareholders with low share dilution.

 We seek Safe Harbor.